NutonFlash/TelegramBot/README.md

   2) organise the database which will includes several tables: users, orders, products
   3) calculate cost of delivery relying on location and totoal cost of order

+The backend of the bot is writing with Java Spring Boot framework due to its suitable concept of architecture for restful standalone apps.
+At first, I've chosen MongoDB as the data base for this project, but later rewrite code for
 ### If you want to test and get familiar with the bot tap on [the link](https://t.me/PivoIDudki_bot) or find it in telegram @PivoIDudki_bot